DanaAnad/Firebase-Auth/README.md

 This project is built with angular CLI and makes use of firebase API authentication module.
 I used the standard login form and also social login using Microsoft account.
-On Sign-On you also receive aa confirmation email of your registration.
+On Sign-On you also receive a confirmation email of your registration.
 No styles were added as I was only practicing with firebase auth API.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.